phpredis/phpredis/README.markdown

 None.

 ##### *Return value*
-*BOOL*: TRUE in case of success, FALSE in case of failure.
-If a save is already running, this command will fail and return FALSE.
+*BOOL*: `TRUE` in case of success, `FALSE` in case of failure.
+If a save is already running, this command will fail and return `FALSE`.

 ##### *Example*
 <pre>